-The off campus agency will then be expected to submit timesheets along with a reimbursement request form for the students’ work at least once a month.
-The Monterey Institute will then reimburse the off campus non-profit agency for 75% of the students’ earnings for that pay period.
+The off campus agency will then be expected to submit timesheets and wage statements, along with a reimbursement request form for the students’ work at least once a month.
+The Institute will then reimburse the off campus non-profit agency for 75% of the students’ earnings for that pay period.

 The Institute’s main role will be to ensure that the student is eligible for federal work study, to verify with the supervisors that the students’ work was indeed performed and paid as agreed upon, and to reimburse the off campus agencies for the Federal share of the students’ wages.